davidnhaugen-94/davidnhaugen-94/README.md

 ### My Approach

 As a UX Advocate, I don’t just write manuals; I manage the entire content lifecycle.
-This includes refining API and developer documentation, performing UI string reviews for global apps, and leveraging real-world insights from Reddit and community forums to continuously improve product usability.
+This includes refining API and developer documentation, performing UI string reviews for global apps, and leveraging real-world insights to continuously improve product usability.

 I thrive in collaborative environments, partnering with stakeholders across product, engineering, and customer-facing teams to deliver high-quality documentation that drives customer success and reduces support overhead.